 Number Of New Students Per Month

 One of the first things we must look at when evaluating our course success is the course traffic we bring.
 The student enrolment graph in the overview section helps us get visual data on how much traffic our course has.
-Are we getting enough students per month for a certain course?
-We can answer this question further by looking at the popular courses table.
 The number of students enrolled in our most popular courses gives us a good read on if we are meeting our expectations.

 A different metric that helps us determine course performance is refund rates.
 A high refund rate for a course indicates a flaw in the course or how the initial material has been designed.
 Of course, allowing a refund is completely up to you.
 Having a refund feature helps bring in more students and with overall quality control.
 Students trying a course and quickly changing their minds is not something we would want for our site.